FREQUENTLY ASKED QUESTIONS

 Requests for data should not be approved unless your agency is satisfied that the potential data recipient can appropriately meet the requirements of the Five Safes.

-What if there is a dispute concerning release of data?
+What if there is a dispute concerning sharing of data?

 Unless there is a significant cause for concern, data sharing requests for an appropriate purpose and use should not be refused.
 If a dispute arises, contact the Office for Data Analytics for advice.
 We can help!